Natnael-Asfaw/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-Prints the absolute path name of the current working directory
+echo "prints the absolute path name of the current working directory"